 Applicants that have taken the GRE or GMAT with outstanding scores will increase their possibilities of admission.

-The ME degree takes a minimum of three trimesters full-time plus the dissertation viva.
+The MEIM degree takes a minimum of three trimesters full-time plus the dissertation viva.

-ME is funded under the Spanish public prices policy.
-Please visit http://gerencia.ugr.es/pages/descargas/precios_publicos_20102011 for detailed information (in Spanish).
+MEIM is funded under the Spanish public prices policy.
+Please visit http://gerencia.ugr.es/pages/descargas for detailed information on public prices (precios públicos in Spanish).
+In the 2013/14 academic course, tuition was around 2200 Euros.
 ME requires 60 ECTS credits for completion.
 A health insurance for foreign students is recommended.
 You also have to take into account your living expenses and cost of material.
 Therw are some online resources for international students at http://internacional.ugr.es/ and http://ve.ugr.es

 9) Is it possible to apply for financial aid?

 ME has an increasing number of students in every academic year.
-For 2010/2011 more than 30 students were admitted over near 100 applications.
+For 2013/2014, 25 students were admitted over more than 250 applications.

-90 per cents of ME students are non Spanish students.
-There are students from Greece, Morocco, Syria, France, US, Albania, China, Vietnam, UK, Palestine, Sweden, etc.
+70 per cents of MEIM students are non Spanish students.
+There are students from Greece, Morocco, Syria, France, US, Albania, China, Vietnam, UK, Palestine, Sweden, South Africa, Tajikistan, Russia, Belgium, Italy, Argentina, Chile, Israel, Kyrzygistan, Germany, etc.